updated

 We would welcome help with around our home and property and ask 4-5-hours of help per day in exchange for accommodation and food.
 That said, you do not need to feel "locked" into a schedule -- if you want to have an entire day off to go explore, then you could just put in 8-hours of help the day before.

-OUTSIDE - We are looking for help with flower/vegetable gardening and yard work, including working in our large pumpkin patch and helping care for our chickens.
+OUTSIDE - We are looking for help with vegetable gardening and yard work, including working in our large pumpkin patch and cutting the grass (we have a new electric lawnmower!).
+We grow vegetables for our own use and always need help gathering and processing these.
 We are hoping to scratch out a trail or two in the hills above our house; hiking straight up and down to the ridge has become less attractive to us as our knees have gotten older ;)

 As mentioned in the "Description" above, we cannot offer our Workaway guests jobs actually in the orchard.
 We have full-time employees.
 If we are picking apricots/cherries/plums from our trees for ourselves, you are welcome to help.
 If we are harvesting fruit to market, we will not be able to involve you - though you are always welcome to observe!